lydia-lim1/Landauer-Reports/README.md

 Once you have run the script, the results should be saved in the location defined by the output file paths (e.g. the filepaths defined by the variables
 'monthlyreport_location', 'prewarning_report_savelocation', 'annual_report_savelocation', 'previousyear_report_savelocation' and  'comparison_file').

+>> If any new landauer accounts or subaccounts get added, this script will need to be updated.
+Those accounts will need to be checked manually against investigation levels until they are added to the script.